 Monika’s top tips for smartphone portraits:

-1. Don’t put pressure on yourself – just have fun.
+- Don’t pressure yourself – just have fun.

-Monika started taking remote photos during lockdown, something which became quite popular in a short space of time because of the obvious restrictions on face-to-face meetups.
+Monika started taking remote photos during the Covid-19 lockdown, something which became quite popular in a short space of time because of the obvious restrictions on contact in person.

 She found Shutter App – and found it very easy to use.
 After her first ‘foreign’ shoot with a model living in Italy, Monika loved the process so much that she decided to carry out a project contacting people from as many countries as she possibly could, something which carried on for months.